The 200 Greatest Songs By 21st Century Women+ (160-141)

 Jamila Woods, "Blk Girl Soldier" (2016)

 Crisp and impactful as the stories they invoke, Jamila Woods' lyrics pay tribute to Black female revolutionaries from the underground railroad to Black Lives Matter.
 She laments abuse, scientific racism, #oscarssowhite and institutional neglect ("We go missing by the hundreds / Ain't nobody checkin' for us").
 Yet "Blk Girl Soldier" is upbeat and energetic.
-It's tinged with sadness about injustices committed "last century, last week," but infused with the beautiful power of those who fought and keep fighting. —Sheli Delaney (KTOO)
+It's tinged with sadness about injustices committed "last century, last week," but infused with the beautiful power of those who fought and keep fighting. —Sheli DeLaney (KTOO)

 143.